McLaren M8A: M8C

 The M8C was developed as a customer version of the M8A.
 Fifteen M8Cs were built, again by Trojan.
 They featured a more conventional chassis that did not use the engine as a stressed member, giving the customers more freedom in choosing an engine.
 The M8C was available with a variety of different engines, including Chevrolet big-blocks and small-blocks, the Ford big-block and small-block, and even a Ford-Cosworth DFV F1 engine.

 M8B

 The M8B was developed for the 1969 Can-Am season.
 The most noticeable difference was that the rear wing was now mounted high on pylons, like the Chaparral 2E.
 The wing mounting pylons passed through the bodywork to attach directly to the suspension uprights.
 This arrangement allowed McLaren to run softer springs than would have been required had the massive rear wing been attached to the bodywork.
 The body was also widened in order to fit one-inch wider wheels, now 15 x 11 front and 15 x 16 rear.
 The 1969 engine was a shorter stroke, larger bore version of the 1968 engine.
-It was built by George Bolthoff and developed 630bhp from 7046 cc.
+It was built by George Bolthoff and developed 630 bhp from 7046 cc.
 Two complete M8B race cars and one spare tub were built using parts from the three M8As.